-4.4.2 Exceeding Four (4) Preparations
+4.5.2 Exceeding Four (4) Preparations

 - A. Faculty shall be allowed to voluntarily exceed four (4) preparations.
 Written consent by the faculty member shall be provided upon request to the immediate administrator. - B. If there is a need to assign more than four (4) preparations, the administrator must identify in writing to the instructor why there are no other reasonable options.
-Copies will be sent to the YCCD Vice Chancellor, Human Resources and the YFA President. - C. An appeal process shall be established at each college.
+Copies will be sent to the Vice President of Instruction and the YFA President. - C. An appeal process shall be established at each college.
 Committee members shall include two faculty appointed by YFA and two administrators appointed by YCCD.
-If there is no agreement regarding an appeal or appeal process, then the committee shall submit the appeal to the president who shall make a determination.
+If there is no agreement regarding an appeal or appeal process, then the committee shall submit the appeal to the president who shall make the final determination.

-4.5 ANNUALIZED LOAD
+4.6 ANNUALIZED LOAD